-Use the Menu Entry ZNUP or ZNDN

-- 1 Press (to find ZNUP and ZNDN.

-- Press and hold •, •, or

-directly below ZNUP and ZNDN.

-- Note: Positions of ZNUP and ZNDN on the display may differ each time you release •, •, •, or • .
+Use the Menu Entry ZNUP or ZNDN Press to find ZNUP and ZNUP ZNDN ZNDN.
+2 Press and hold •, ••, or POL DISP NW directly below ZNUP or ZNDN until the zone you want appears.
+Note: Positions of ZNUP and ZNDN on the display may differ each time you release (•), (••), or .
 Read carefully before you press.

-Use the Preprogrammed Zone Switch
+Use the Preprogrammed Zone Switch If a control on your radio has FIRE DISP NW been preprogrammed as the Zone switch, move the Zone switch to the position for the zone you want.
+Note: If the zone you selected UNPROGRAMMED is unprogrammed, repeat step 1.
+2 Press n to confirm the FIRE DISP NW displayed zone and channel.